 Whether you want to stay in the home or not, we may be able to help.

 Here’s an overview of possible solutions available.
-At Third Federal, a mortgage consultant can work with you to determine the best option for your particular situation.
+At Third Federal, a special servicing associate can work with you to determine the best option for your particular situation.

 Options to Stay in Your Home

 Forbearance: A plan through which you make reduced monthly payments for a short period of time.
 You must demonstrate a financial hardship.
-A Forbearance gives you time to improve your financial situation and get back on your feet.
+A forbearance gives you time to improve your financial situation and get back on your feet.
 Once the forbearance period is over, you will enter into a repayment plan in order to cure the delinquency.
-A forbearance plan is less damaging to your credit score than a foreclosure.
-A forbearance plan will help you stay in your home and avoid foreclosure.
+A forbearance plan

 Repayment Plan: An arrangement made to repay delinquent payments over an extended period of time.
 A repayment plan is less damaging to your credit score than a foreclosure.
 You will be required to pay the regular monthly payment plus an additional amount in order to cure the delinquency.
 A repayment plan may impact your credit.